-In addition to network addresses and prefixes, which are matched against the source address of the DNS request, ACLs may include key elements, which specify the name of a TSIG or SIG(0) key, or ecs elements, which specify a network prefix but are only matched if that prefix matches an EDNS client subnet option included in the request.
+In addition to network addresses and prefixes, which are matched against the source address of the DNS request, ACLs may include key elements, which specify the name of a TSIG or SIG(0) key, or ecs elements, which specify a network prefix but are only matched if that prefix matches an EDNS client-subnet option included in the request.

-The EDNS Client Subnet (ECS) option is used by a recursive resolver to inform an authoritative name server of the network address block from which the original query was received, enabling authoritative servers to give different answers to the same resolver for different resolver clients.
+The EDNS Client-Subnet (ECS) option is used by a recursive resolver to inform an authoritative name server of the network address block from which the original query was received, enabling authoritative servers to give different answers to the same resolver for different resolver clients.
 An ACL containing an element of the form ecs prefix will match if a request arrives in containing an ECS option encoding an address within that prefix.
 If the request has no ECS option, then "ecs" elements are simply ignored.
 Addresses in ACLs that are not prefixed with "ecs" are matched only against the source address.

-(Note: The authoritative ECS implementation in named is based on an early version of the specification, and is known to have incompatibilities with other implementations.
+(Note: the authoritative ECS implementation in named is based on an early version of the specification, and is known to have incompatibilities with other implementations.
 It is also inefficient, requiring a separate view for each client subnet to be sent different answers, and it is unable to correct for overlapping subnets in the configuration.
 It can be used for testing purposes, but is not recommended for production use.)

 When BIND 9 is built with GeoIP support, ACLs can also be used for geographic access restrictions.
 This is done by specifying an ACL element of the form: geoip [db database] field value value is the value to search for within the database.
 A string may be quoted if it contains spaces or other special characters.
-If this is an "asnum" search, then the leading "ASNNNN" string can be used, otherwise the full description must be used (e.g. "ASNNNN Example Company Name").
-If this is a "country" search and the string is two characters long, then it must be a standard ISO-3166-1 two-letter country code, and if it is three characters long then it must be an ISO-3166-1 three-letter country code; otherwise it is the full name of the country.
-Similarly, if this is a "region" search and the string is two characters long, then it must be a standard two-letter state or province abbreviation; otherwise it is the full name of the state or province.
+An "asnum" search for autonomous system number can be specified using the string "ASNNNN" or the integer NNNN.
+When "country" search is specified with a string that is two characters long, it must be a standard ISO-3166-1 two-letter country code; otherwise, it is interpreted as the full name of the country.
+Similarly, if "region" is the search term and the string is two characters long, it is treated as a standard two-letter state or province abbreviation; otherwise, it is treated as the full name of the state or province.

-The field indicates which field to search for a match.
-Available fields are "country", "region", "city", "continent", "postal" (postal code), "metro" (metro code), "area" (area code), "tz" (timezone), "isp", "org", "asnum", "domain" and "netspeed".
+The field parameter indicates which field to search for a match.
+Available fields are "country", "region", "city", "continent", "postal" (postal code), "metro" (metro code), "area" (area code), "tz" (timezone), "isp", "asnum", and "domain".

 The database field indicates which GeoIP database to search for a match.
 In most cases this is unnecessary, because most search fields can only be found in a single database.
-However, searches for country can be answered from the "city", "region", or "country" databases, and searches for region (i.e., state or province) can be answered from the "city" or "region" databases.
-For these search types, specifying a database will force the query to be answered from that database and no other.
-If database is not specified, then these queries will be answered from the "city", database if it is installed, or the "region" database if it is installed, or the "country" database, in that order.
+However, searches for "continent" or "country" can be answered from either the "city" or "country" databases, so for these search types, specifying a database forces the query to be answered from that database and no other.
+If database is not specified, these queries are first answered from the "city" database if it is installed, and then from the "country" database if it is installed.
+Valid database names are "country", "city", "asnum", "isp", and "domain".
+(If using the legacy GeoIP API, "netspeed" and "org" databases are also available.)

-By default, if a DNS query includes an EDNS Client Subnet (ECS) option which encodes a non-zero address prefix, then GeoIP ACLs will be matched against that address prefix.
+By default, if a DNS query includes an EDNS Client-Subnet (ECS) option which encodes a non-zero address prefix, then GeoIP ACL elements are matched against that address prefix.
 Otherwise, they are matched against the source address of the query.
 To prevent GeoIP ACLs from matching against ECS options, set the geoip-use-ecs to no.